 We Love It!

 This is a really new take on Polenta for me.
-The coconut and a touch of butter add a real luxurious finish to the polenta, which the sweet sauce compliments perfectly.
+The coconut adds a real luxurious finish to the polenta, which the sweet sauce compliments perfectly.
 YUM.

 Ginger, a pungent root with incredible properties.
 Famed throughout the ages for its soothing effect on the intestines.
 It can ease intestinal gas and relax the digestive tract.
 Ginger is very effective at eliminating the effects of motion sickness and can generally help against nausea.
 It contains gingerols that are a powerful anti-inflammatory compounds, aiding ailments like arthritis.
 Gingerols also help us to fight off the big ‘C’.
 Ginger boosts the immune system, which is why it seems so good on a cold morning with a little hot lemon and honey.
 What a root!